The Shift from Executive Suites to Collaborative Huddle Zones

 Methodology Note (Ergonomic Fit Modeling):

-- Model Type: Deterministic Parameterized Model.
+- Model Type: Deterministic Parameterized Model (for illustrative planning).

 - Assumptions: User heights range from 5'0" (152cm) to 6'2" (188cm).